Let Them Eat Gluten Free Cake

 • In a large bowl, whisk together the flour, sugar, baking soda, salt, nutmeg, and cinnamon.
 Make a well in the center and add the zucchini, oil, eggs, water, vanilla, and nuts or chocolate chips (if using).
 Whisk to combine and then switch to a spoon or spatula and stir to finish mixing completely.

 • Pour into prepared pan.
-Optionally sprinkle with a mixture of 1 tbsp sugar and 1/2 tsp ground cinnamon.
+Optionally sprinkle with a mixture of 1 tablespoon sugar and ½ teaspoon ground cinnamon.
 Bake for 50-60 minutes, or until a toothpick inserted into center comes out clean.

 • For muffins, line muffin pan with paper liners and fill all the way to the top with batter.
 Bake for 20-25 minutes, or until springs back when lightly touched (or a toothpick inserted into center comes out clean).